Scripting

 This is one of the tutorials of the Praat program.
 It assumes you are familiar with the Intro.

 Scripting 1.
-My first script (how to create, how to run)
+Your first scripts (how to create, how to run, how to save)

 Scripting 2.
-Arguments to commands (numeric, check, radio, text, file)
+How to script settings windows (numeric, boolean, multiple-choice, text, file)

 Scripting 5.3.
 Jumps (if, then, elsif, else, endif)